juliendubost/black-jack-resolver/README.md

 python jack.py best_moves
 ```

-Default is to have the dealer's peeked option and no hit on soft 17 .
+Default is to have the dealer's peeked option and stand on soft 17 .

 This can be changed options `--no-peek` (disable dealer's peeked) and `--hos` (activate hit on soft 17) options.